 A high-quality stand mixer such as this is definitely an investment.
 Before purchasing, you’ll want to make sure you actually need an outstanding mixer.
 Those who will truly benefit from paying a bit more for a mixer such as this are frequent bakers who need something sturdy and durable, as well as perhaps more infrequent bakers who need a mixer that is truly superior at getting the job done.
 If you’re only an occasional cake baker, for instance, but when you do bake, you want your icing whipped to perfection, you’ll enjoy having a mixer that does a great job with little effort on your part.
 Likewise, before buying, make sure you have room in your kitchen—or perhaps a closet somewhere easily accessible—to keep this piece.
 It is large and takes up a bit of space.

 As someone who has quite a bit of experience with stand mixers, I can undoubtedly recommend this as a stellar product.
-It’s not the cheapest mixer available, and it does have a few small shortcomings, but it truly stands out above the rest.
+It’s not the cheapest mixer available, and it does have a few small shortcomings, but the KitchenAid KSM150 truly stands out above the rest.

 2 – KitchenAid KSM75WH Classic Plus Series 4.5-Quart Tilt-Head Stand Mixer